-112 See Lorenzo Cotula, Reconciling Regulatory Stability and Evolution of Environmental Standards in Investment Contracts: Towards a Rethink of Stabilization Clauses, 1(2) JOURNAL OF WORLD ENERGY LAW & BUSINESS 158, 174 (2008) (arguing that BTC Corporation adopted the Human Rights Undertaking as a result of civil society mobilization against the company).
+See Lorenzo Cotula, Reconciling Regulatory Stability and Evolution of Environmental Standards in Investment Contracts: Towards a Rethink of Stabilization Clauses, 1 J. WORLD ENERGY L. & Bus.
+158, 173-74 (2008) (arguing that BTC Corporation adopted its Human Rights Undertaking as a result of civil society mobilization against the company).